• April 15, 2021

 You can typically order certificates through the funeral home.

-Notify (Continued)
+Notify (continued)

-Tip: For more information about your loved one’s General Electric Credit Union (GECU) account(s), please refer to our guide for settling GECU accounts.
+For more information about your loved one’s General Electric Credit Union (GECU) account(s), please refer to our guide for settling GECU accounts.

 The credit report belonging to a recently deceased individual is not automatically closed and sealed.
-Call one of the three major credit bureaus to notify them of someone’s death.
+Call the three major credit bureaus, Equifax®, Experian®, and TransUnion®, to notify them of someone’s death.
+The bureaus will flag your loved one’s credit file to indicate they are deceased.

 Some thieves attempt to steal the identity of deceased individuals to apply for credit, so completing the above tasks is crucial.